ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

            * the baseDN ==> `ou=people,dc=example,dc=org` (branch containing the registered users)
            * the bindDN ==> `cn=idpuser,ou=system,dc=example,dc=org` (distinguished name for the user that can made queries on the LDAP)

-3. Restart IdP to apply the changes:
+3. Restart Jetty to apply the changes:
-   * `touch /opt/jetty/webapps/idp.xml`
+   * `systemctl restart jetty.service`

 4. Check IdP Status:
    * `bash /opt/shibboleth-idp/bin/status.sh`